-As luck would have it, cycling has long been one of those priorities – this despite living in the most densely populated borough in the United States.
-“I love the access to all parts of the city,” he tells me when I ask what he enjoys most about cycling here.
+As luck would have it, cycling has long been one of those priorities.
+However, living in the most densely populated city in the US makes riding bikes a little different.
+“I love the access to all parts of the city,” he tells me when asked what he enjoys most about cycling here.

 Hey, 67,000 people per square mile has its upsides.

-So when an opportunity arose to share both his city and his bikes with out-of-towners, it didn’t take Patrick long to get on board.
+With the ability to show off NYC to visitors by bike became a reality, it didn’t take Patrick long to get started.
 “I had bought a second bike when I was participating in a 300-mile ride,” he says.
-“So I ended up with two and didn’t really want to get rid of either.”
-Which is where the concept of bike sharing comes in.
+“So, I ended up with two and didn’t really want to get rid of either.”
+Simply put, this is where the modern bike share comes into play.

 Experience the Personal Side of Manhattan Bike Sharing: